jaq316/ContainerTagRemover/README.md

 If the configuration file is not specified, the tool will use the default values: Major: 2, Minor: 2.

 If any of the required arguments are not provided, the tool will prompt you to enter them during execution.

+## Contributing

+We welcome contributions to this project!
+Please see the [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started.